- Number of Students: 653

 One essential key to developing high performing collaborative teams is the establishment of designated teaming times during the instructional day.
 Library, Computers, Music, Spanish, and Art are included in the daily rotation and students attend P.E. daily.
 The master schedule gives teachers a daily teaming time in addition to their conference period.
 This precious treasure of time is key to the success of our teams.
 Teams set their own goals which in turn support our campus goal.
 By having a focus on what they want, they all work together and as a result become successful.

 The team meetings are focused on meeting the team’s goals.
 The four questions are the key components of the team’s daily work.
 Teachers develop assessments, refine units of study, and analyze data from common formative and summative assessments, and plan for intervention and enrichment.
-Agendas are shared with administration and all faculty including administration are included in team meetings.
+Agendas and minutes of meetings are shared with administration and all faculty including administration are included in team meetings.

 At Randolph Elementary we know that it takes everyone in the building to work together to support learning for all.
 In addition to teams focusing on students learning, the teams manage their own learning.
 Different teams will seek out their own book studies to assist the work of their team.
 We truly have become a true professional learning community but understand this will always be an ongoing process.